MaterializeInc/materialize/doc/user/content/concepts/indexes.md

   equality condition that specifies a different value type than the index key type.
 - Uses OR (disjunction) to combine conditions for **different** fields.

+Full index scans are less efficient than point lookups.
+The performance of full index scans will degrade with data volume; i.e., as you get more data, full scans will get slower.

 #### Examples